French Mill in Limestone County, Alabama — The American South (East South Central)

 Erected 2012 by Tornado Remembrance and Awareness Committee.

 Location.
 34° 45.898′ N, 86° 52.382′ W. Marker is in French Mill, Alabama, in Limestone County.
 Marker is on Lee Highway (U.S. 72) 0.3 miles east of Mooresville Road (County Route 71), on the right when traveling west.
+Monument is located in front of Bethel Cemetery.
 Touch for map.
-Monument is located in front of Bethel Cemetery.
 Marker is in this post office area: Athens AL 35613, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 21, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 740 times since then and 88 times this year.
+It was originally submitted on March 21, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 953 times since then and 15 times this year.
 Photos: 1. submitted on March 21, 2014, by Lee Hattabaugh of Capshaw, Alabama.
 2, 3, 4, 5, 6, 7. submitted on March 22, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.